Alpaca: Origin and domestication

 Alpacas were domesticated thousands of years ago.
 The Moche people of Northern Peru often used alpaca images in their art.
 Traditionally, alpaca were bred and raised in herds, grazing on the level meadows and escarpments of the Andes, from Ecuador and Peru to Western Bolivia and Northern Chile, typically at an altitude of 3500 to 5000 m above sea level.
 There are no known wild alpacas, and its closest living relative, the vicuña (also native to South America), is the wild ancestor of the alpaca.

-The family Camelid first appeared in the Americas 40–45 million years ago, during the Eocene period, from the common ancestor, Protylopus.
+The family Camelidae first appeared in the Americas 40–45 million years ago, during the Eocene period, from the common ancestor, Protylopus.
 The descendants divided into Camelini and Lamini tribes, taking different migratory patterns to Asia and South America, respectively.
 Although the camelids became extinct in North America around 3 million years ago, they flourished in the South.
 It was not until 2–5 million years ago, during the Pliocene, that the genus Hemiauchenia of the tribe Lamini split into Palaeolama and Lama; the latter would then split again into Lama and Vicugna upon migrating down to South America.